Thursday, July 11, 2013

 23 Dec.
 1783

-In 1784, Solomon answered anti-Semitic slander in the press by stating:
+In 1784, in response to anti-Semitic slander in the press, Salomon publicly declared:

 I am a Jew; it is my own nation; I do not despair that we shall obtain every other privilege that we aspire to enjoy along with our fellow-citizens.